NVIDIA/NeMo/README.rst

 and then continue with the following steps.

-If you have all requirements installed (or are using `NGC PyTorch container <https://ngc.nvidia.com/catalog/containers/nvidia:pytorch>`_ ), then you can simply use pip to install the latest released version of NeMo and its collections (currently 0.8):
+If you have all requirements installed (or are using `NGC PyTorch container <https://ngc.nvidia.com/catalog/containers/nvidia:pytorch>`_ ), then you can simply use pip to install the latest released version (**currently 0.8**) of NeMo and its collections:

 .. code-block:: bash